Spikes-2212-Programming-Guild/SpikesLib2-Examples/README.md

 - Several subsystems and drivetrains, each with its own implementation example.
 - Each subsystem has a RobotMap class, which holds the ports for the robot's components.
-    - Each interface in RobotMap represents a different type port.
+    - Each interface in RobotMap represents a different type of port.

 ## How To Use